DataDog/datadog-api-client-go/api/v2/datadog/docs/RelationshipToOrganization.md

 ### NewRelationshipToOrganization

-`func NewRelationshipToOrganization(data RelationshipToOrganizationData, ) *RelationshipToOrganization`
+`func NewRelationshipToOrganization(data RelationshipToOrganizationData) *RelationshipToOrganization`

-NewRelationshipToOrganization instantiates a new RelationshipToOrganization object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewRelationshipToOrganization instantiates a new RelationshipToOrganization object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewRelationshipToOrganizationWithDefaults

 `func NewRelationshipToOrganizationWithDefaults() *RelationshipToOrganization`

-NewRelationshipToOrganizationWithDefaults instantiates a new RelationshipToOrganization object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewRelationshipToOrganizationWithDefaults instantiates a new RelationshipToOrganization object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetData